 AH QIANG is an activist and executive director of PFLAG China (Parents, Families, and Friends of Lesbians and Gays of China).

 PFLAG China, founded on June 28, 2008, is the country’s largest non-profit serving advocacy organizations in China of the LGBT community and their families.
 PFLAG China encourages LGBT people to embrace their own identity and to improve communication and understanding.
-PFLAG China organizes events, dialogues, exchanges, helpline, lectures and other activities.
-PFLAG China strives to encourage meeting where parents and friends can looking for help to learn how to support their LGBT kids and friends.
-LGBT volunteers families and friends of LGBT advocate equality between sexual orientations and improve the social visibility of LGBT people.
+PFLAG China organizes events, dialogues, exchanges, helpline, lectures, and other activities.
+PFLAG China strives to encourage meetings where parents and friends can looking for help to learn how to support their LGBT kids and friends.
+LGBT volunteer’s families and friends of LGBT advocate equality between sexual orientations and improve the social visibility of LGBT people.

 Interview by Dominique Musorrafiti

 Planet China Vol. 05 issue

 China-underground: How did you understand that you wanted to be an activist and how did you start?